 The application includes images of a small-scale model of the proposed statue:

-The proposed installation of the memorial would take place overnight on the evening of May 30, 2018.
-And the application also suggests that a group named “Friends of the John Bonham Memorial” could be set up to help maintain the statue.
+The application suggests that a group named “Friends of the John Bonham Memorial” could be set up to help maintain the statue.

 Additionally, the proposal suggests that a yearly “Bonham Bash UK” event could be held in Redditch on the weekend closest to Bonham’s May 31 birthday.
 It sounds similar to the Bonzo Bash event that takes place in the US every year.

 Intriguingly, a Warner Music executive has written a letter in support of the statue.
 Tim Fraser-Harding, who lists his title as “President, Global Catalogue, Recorded Music” said in his letter to Redditch Borough Council that the statue’s unveiling would be part of “a series of high-profile events” held to mark Led Zeppelin’s fiftieth anniversary in 2018.

 View the full letter from Fraser-Harding below: